Learn Ethical Hacking and Pentesting - Hands-on

 Who should not take this course?

-Anyone suffering from technophobia (the fear of learning new technology).
-Anyone not having a good understanding of the OSI model, or the TCP/IP suite.
+Anyone who has technophobia (the fear of learning new technology).
+Anyone not having a good understanding of the OSI model or the TCP/IP suite.

 What are the course requirements, Knowledge level?

 A good understanding of basic networking concepts, the TCPI/IP stack, how devices communicate, and basic troubleshooting of network connectivity issues.

 How to use a computer, a mouse and a keyboard.